inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 *************
 **Getting OSM Data**

-1. Download OpenStreetMap data from Geofabric website
+1. Download OpenStreetMap data from Geofabrik website
 2. Download OpenStreetMap data in according to region and necessary data by using Hot-Export